 Assemblage or construction is an old process.
-An assemblage is an art form in which different objects are generally found, but not just simple-looking objects are collected and assembled together.
+An assemblage is an art form in which different objects are generally found and comprised together in such a way that it forms a new object.

 It started nearly 100 years ago when Picasso made the first construction of this type.

 In 1961, the key exhibition of this form of artistic art was exhibited at the Modern Art Museum of New York and was titled “The Art of Assemblage.”

 This exhibition established this form of art as a global phenomenon and praised many well-known artists like Picasso, Georges Braque, Marcel Duchamp, and Jean Dubuffet.

 Why is Assembling Important in Art?